Inverted cross: In popular culture

 Many horror films use inverted crosses as part of their imagery and marketing, especially if the film involves demonic themes.
 Examples include The Amityville Horror, The Conjuring, Paranormal Activity, and 28 Years Later.
 At the end of Rosemary's Baby, an upside down cross hangs over the bassinet containing Satan's son.

+In the 2001 band Gorillaz, Murdoc, the self-proclaimed leader of the band and bassist, is a satanist and wears the inverted cross.

 Glen Benton of the band Deicide branded an inverted cross onto his forehead.

 Former Black Sabbath drummer Bill Ward suggested that the use of an inverted cross on the inner gatefold sleeve of their debut album by their label Vertigo may have been a promotional ploy or a misunderstanding of the nature of the group.

 Then-indie hip hop artist Tyler, the Creator drew the cross on his forehead for his portrait in the deluxe album cover for his 2011 album Goblin.
 Similarly, experimental trap artist Playboi Carti utilized the upside down cross for his 2020 album Whole Lotta Red.
 On the cover, Carti is depicted wearing an inverted crucifix pendant.
 This piece of jewelry has remained a staple with his outfits, and his fellow Opium signee Ken Carson has inserted the iconography into the cover for his 2023 album A Great Chaos.